 To start, simply create an account using one of the following methods:

 Go here from your mobile device and click “Your Account” to create user login

-Download the app for Android devices from the Apple App or Google Play stores
+Download the app for from App Store or from Google Play

 North Pacific Humpback Whale Catalog

 The humpback whale photo-identification (or photo-ID) project involves photographing and cataloging flukes, which are the underside of a humpback whale’s tail.
 Each whale has unique features, including the overall shape of the flukes, the shape of the trailing edge, any acquired scars, and natural pigmentation patterns.
 The flukes thus help identify individual whales when captured in digital photos.

 In addition, we record GPS data, behavioral displays, pod composition, and other observations at the time each fluke photo is taken.
 This information is centrally filed and used to identify and track individual whales over time.
 Database software is used to catalog individual whales and match them to new sightings.
 Photo-ID catalogs serve as a non-invasive way to gather information on the life histories of individual animals, including minimum age, site fidelity, sighting rate, and migratory movements.

 Although North Pacific humpback whales are an iconic species in Maui waters, there is still a lot to learn about their life history, behavior, and migration patterns.
 Through this catalog, we aim to advance our understanding of humpback whale biology and population status to help further conservation and management efforts.
 For this project, we are using photo-ID data from multiple sources, “platforms of opportunity” such as whalewatch ecotours, as well as photo donations from the public.